emirmx/docs/content/en/docs/deployment/mx-azure/_index.md

 ## Introduction

-Mendix on Azure provides a simplified, integrated way to deploy your Mendix application to a Microsoft Azure environment.
-With this solution, you are empowered to deploy your Mendix applications in Azure environments without the need for intricate infrastructure setup in cloud services.
-You can also seamlessly manage infrastructure services through an intuitive user interface.
+Mendix on Azure provides a simplified, integrated way to deploy Mendix applications to a Microsoft Azure environment.
+With this solution, users are empowered to deploy their Mendix applications in Azure environments without the need for intricate infrastructure setup in cloud services.
+They can also seamlessly manage infrastructure services through an intuitive user interface.
+No matter their IT skills, users can realize their project value quickly and securely with Azure.

 ## Features of Mendix on Azure